Organic Sumac Ground

-Organic Sumac is a spice cabinet must-have that can add a zesty snap to nearly any sort of vegetable or meat-based dish.
+Organic Sumac Ground is a spice cabinet must-have that can add a zesty snap to nearly any sort of vegetable or meat-based dish.
 This crimson colored spice has the unique ability to boost the flavor of the dish, bringing out natural flavors, without ever overpowering.
 It is also Gluten-Free.

 Using at Home